Mikey and Nicky: Production

-The film's original $1.6 million budget grew to $2.2 million, causing original distributor Twentieth Century-Fox Film Corporation to drop the project.
+The film's original $1.6 million budget grew to $2.2 million, causing original producers Palomar Pictures and distributor Twentieth Century-Fox Film Corporation to drop the project.
 May had agreed to deduct any over-budget costs from her salary in exchange for final cut privilege.
 Paramount picked up the film, with studio President Frank Yablans forming "an ironclad deal" with May for a $1.8 million budget; the agreement also stipulated that the completed film must be delivered to the studio no later than June 1, 1974.
 Principal photography (which took place at night) began in Philadelphia in May 1973, lasting through August, and continued in Los Angeles from January to March 1974.
 By the time production wrapped, the budget had grown to nearly $4.3 million.
 Due to May missing the film's delivery date, litigation between her and Paramount began in 1975, with the studio gaining possession of the film and negating May's final cut privilege.

-May shot 1.4 million feet of film, almost three times as much as was shot for Gone with the Wind.
+The shoot lasted 110 days of filming in both Philadelphia and Los Angeles, leading towards 1.5 million feet of film being used, almost three times as much as was shot for Gone with the Wind.
+The film was prolonged further with nearly 2 years of editing due to lawsuits between May and Paramount.
 By using three cameras that she sometimes left running for hours, May captured spontaneous interaction between Falk and Cassavetes.
 At one point, Cassavetes and Falk had both left the set and the cameras remained rolling for several minutes.
 A new camera operator said "Cut!" only to be immediately rebuked by May for usurping what is traditionally a director's command.
 He protested that the two actors had left the set.
 "Yes", replied May, "but they might come back".

 Post-production

-When Paramount assumed control over Mikey and Nicky, May was willing to fight for her film.
-After losing the lawsuits to get her name removed from A New Leaf, she could not watch Paramount butcher another one of her films.
-Instead of turning over all of the footage, she hid two important reels of it in her husband's friend's garage in Connecticut.
+When Paramount assumed control over Mikey and Nicky, May, who had unsuccessfully sued the studio once before to have her name removed from A New Leaf after being unhappy with their cut, hid two important reels of footage in her husband's friend's garage in Connecticut.
 Although Paramount traced the reels to the garage, the company had no legal jurisdiction to search a house outside of the state of New York.
-May eventually instigated the return of the reels and allowed Paramount to create its cut; she did not direct again for over a decade.
+May eventually returned the reels and allowed Paramount to create its cut; she did not direct again for over a decade.